Skip to content

 What does fair value of long-term debt mean?

-The current market price of the company's long-term debt if it were bought or sold today.
+The current market price of the company's long-term debt.